megsaysrawr/GotMail/README.md

 ## Required modules:
 The following 3<sup>rd</sup>-party modules are required to run `mail_main.py` and its supporting functions.
-- Arrow---A module for dates and times. `pip install arrow`
+- Arrow—A module for dates and times. `pip install arrow`
-- Dropbox SDK---Dropbox's module for manipulating files within their cloud service. `pip install dropbox`
+- Dropbox SDK—Dropbox's module for manipulating files within their cloud service. `pip install dropbox`
-- Spyrk---A python wrapper of the Spark Core API. `pip install spyrk`
+- Spyrk—A python wrapper of the Spark Core API. `pip install spyrk`
 - Please see `requirements.txt` in the `Flask-App` directory to find modules required to run the web app.

 ## Authentication